Test Optional Process

 - All applicants are considered for academic scholarships when they apply, regardless of testing plan.
 Learn more about scholarships and aid at Baylor.

-- We encourage all students, regardless of testing plan, to submit the recommended items: a resume, 2 letters of recommendation and short answer response.
+- We encourage all students, regardless of testing plan, to submit the recommended items: a résumé, 2 letters of recommendation and short answer response.

 - Please keep in mind that some majors and academic programs have speciﬁc academic entrance requirements.
 Learn more about major requirements.

 Additionally, students who apply test optional and are accepted without test scores may still elect to register for the ACT or SAT for a variety of reasons.
 In particular, students may want to sit for an exam in preparation for registering for their first semester of classes at Baylor.
 Students may also submit test scores after an admissions offer has been made in order to be placed into the courses mentioned above.

 Some students are required to submit test scores and are not eligible to opt out.